electroly/sqlnotebook/readme.md

 - **Notes**: User-readable documentation in RTF format.
 The editor supports basic text formatting.

-When the user is satisfied with the results, SQL Notebook can export the script output to a CSV file.
+SQL Notebook can export tables, views, and the output of scripts to CSV files for use in other applications.
+An in-app searchable help system provides quick access to all SQLite documentation as well as SQL Notebook help files.